Greece Moments Greece Moments

 #4 Lasithi Plateau Windmills

-The little white windmills on the plateau of Lasithi are the landmark of the region.
-In the green valley, more than 10,000 wind turbines with white fabric sails once turned to irrigate the countless fields of Lasithi’s 21 villages.
+The small white windmills on the Lasithi Plateau are the region’s landmark.
+In the green valley, over 10,000 windmills with white cloth sails once turned to irrigate the countless fields of Lasithi’s 21 villages.

-Its history dates back to the Venetian period (14th century).
+Their history dates back to the Venetian era (14th century).
 Unfortunately, many of them have fallen into disrepair in recent decades.
-Due to the sinking groundwater level, the power of the sails was no longer sufficient to transport the water from the depths to the top, so they were shut down and replaced by modern pumps.
+Due to the dropping groundwater level, the power of the sails was no longer sufficient to pump water from the depths to the surface, so they were decommissioned and replaced by modern pumps.

 Windmühlen Lasithi Hochebene Kreta Sehenswürdigkeiten

-Recently, many of the Lasithi windmills were restored even if only for decorative purposes.
-They are a great photo motif and fascinate visitors with their nostalgic charm.
-We found some mills that can be photographed up close in the north near the hamlet of Pinakiano.
+Recently, however, many of the Lasithi windmills have been restored, albeit for decorative purposes only.
+They make for a great photo opportunity and captivate visitors with their nostalgic charm.
+We found a few windmills in the north, near the hamlet of Pinakiano, that are perfect for close-up photography.

-If you are looking for an original souvenir from Crete, you can buy a small Lasithi ceramic windmill or a wooden one at the local shops or directly in a workshop.
-We recommend the Windmills.gr shop, which is located on the access road from the Ambelos Pass at the northern entrance to the plain.
+If you’re looking for an original souvenir from Crete, you can purchase a small Lasithi windmill made of ceramic or wood at one of the local shops or directly from a workshop.
+We recommend the Windmills.gr shop on the access road from the Ambelos Pass at the northern entrance to the plain.

 Kreta Windmühlen Lasithi Ebene Souvenir Shop

-The most important attraction of the Lasithi Plateau is undoubtedly the Cave of Psychro.
+The most important attraction on the Lasithi Plateau is undoubtedly the Cave of Psychro.
 It is located in the southwest of the plateau, above the small village of Psychro.
-The locals call it “Spilaio Diktaiou Antrou”, which means Dictaean Cave.
+Locals call it “Spilaio Diktaiou Antrou,” which means “Diktian Cave.”
 Its history is closely linked to Greek mythology.

 Kreta Zeus Höhle von Psychro Dikteon Antron